 - Bone Broth - Consume 1 cup of homemade bone broth daily.
 Broth is rich in vitamins and minerals and is a direct source of collagen, which is beneficial for healthy skin.
 Broth also contains L-glutamine and glycine, two amino acids which have been found to help repair gut wall damage.
 The gelatin that bone broth produces has been found to reduce inflammatory markers in individuals with varying kinds of inflammation (5).

 - Vegetable Juice Daily - Juice 3 stems of kale, 1 lemon, 1 cucumber, ½ beetroot, 2 celery stalks and ½ an apple daily.
-If you are short on time or don’t have a juicer available, simply combine 1 tsp of Superfood Greens Powder in water.
+If you are short on time or don’t have a juicer available, simply combine 1 tsp of Food Matters Recommended Superfood Greens Powder in water.
 These super drinks are a great way to get a quick dose of skin-boosting nutrients.
 Beetroot intake in particular is especially important for eczema so try and incorporate it where possible!

 - Introduce foods to help your liver detoxify - Liver health is so important in skin conditions and there are certain nutrients and foods that are vital to the process of detoxification.
 Foods such as turmeric, cauliflower, kale, brussel sprouts, cabbage, bok choy and broccoli all do powerful things for the health of our liver (6).